-B acteria that air-instead of ni available to farme world's leading re beans grow in po e bean plant use "free" nitrogen gas in the om a sack of purchased fertilizer-are now Andes of Peru, announce scientists at the enter for beans.
-These bacteria also help where nitrogen fertilizers are not used. teria are mixed with peat and sold as e price of common nitrogen fertilizers such tive, particularly for intercrops of beans and e amounts of nitrogen," says Paulina st and agronomist.
+acteria that h air-instead of nitro available to farmers world's leading rese beans grow in poor The nitrogen-fixir "Rhizocaj" at one-te as urea.
+"It is just a maize, which require Pineda, CIAT microl he bean plant use "free" nitrogen gas in the from a sack of purchased fertilizer-are now e Andes of Peru, announce scientists at the center for beans.
+These bacteria also help where nitrogen fertilizers are not used. acteria are mixed with peat and sold as he price of common nitrogen fertilizers such ective, particularly for intercrops of beans and ge amounts of nitrogen," says Paulina gist and agronomist.
 "One hectare of bean plants uses as much as 136 kg of nitrogen."